 The difficult child is on the opposite end of life from the easy child.
 She doesn’t adapt well, displays irregular sleep patterns, is moody, and takes a long time to adjust.

-This child may offer a constant battle to his parents early on.
-However, this child can often become the greatest leader among his peers with firm child training, and consistent discipline.
+This child may offer a constant battle with his parents early on.
+However, this child can often become the greatest leader among his peers with firm child training and consistent discipline.

 *One REALLY interesting thing to note about this category of temperament is that the authors chose the title “Difficult” as a result of the parents.
 They found that while all the parents in this category considered themselves to have some “difficulties” in management of their child, they didn’t necessarily all feel their child was “difficult” because some parents dealt with the behavior better than others!
 Parents who were well equipped to train and handle the difficult child essentially raised a child who over time, became an easy child!
 Very interesting!!!

 #3.
 The Slow-to-Warm-Up Child

 The slow-to-warm-up child is similar to the difficult child in the way he experiences change.
 He too doesn’t adapt well. the difference is that his response is not aggressive, angry, or frustrated, but rather a response of withdrawal.